jrpotter/notebook/notes/data-models/rdf.md

 %%ANKI
 Basic
 How does RDF define a named graph?
-Back: A graph with a name.
+Back: As a graph (a set of triples) with a name.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1734804443462-->
 END%%